Grand Junction Criminal Defense and Personal Injury Blog

 Over the years, the attorneys at Peters & Nolan, LLC have successfully litigated the legality of DUI Checkpoints.
 Recently, Andrew Nolan obtained court orders suppressing all evidence in two separate DUI checkpoint cases resulting in the dismissal of those cases.
-In addition to the successful litigation of checkpoint cases, the lawyers at Peters & Nolan are experienced and highly qualified to litigate all aspects of a DUI case from driver’s license hearings through trial and appeal.
+In addition to the successful litigation of checkpoint cases, the Grand Junction drunk driving defense lawyers at Peters & Nolan are experienced and highly qualified to litigate all aspects of a DUI case from driver’s license hearings through trial and appeal.
 DUI cases handled by Peters & Nolan also include Vehicular Homicide, Vehicular Assault, and Habitual Traffic Offender charges.

 Investigation and Arrest

 It is your unlucky day.
 The police have just arrested you and now they want to get a statement from you.
 Or, perhaps, they are still investigation and have decided to come talk to you or invite you to the police station.
 What should you do?

 The very first thing you should do is to ask to speak to a lawyer.

 At Peters & Nolan we understand that having a case with us, regardless if it is personal injury or a criminal case, it can be a very stressful time period of your life.
 We strive to minimize your stress level and maximize the favorable outcome of your case.
 Below are a few handy points that will help us achieve these objectives.